 - Automatic or manual video source selection

 - Optional on-screen source indication

-- Test mode control, including B&W modes, solid color, and color pattern display
+- Test mode control, including solid color, and color pattern display

 - A firmware update utility

 By default, the PiVideo software communicates with the PiCapture processor using the Raspberry Pi i2c port 1.
-If you are using this port for other applications, jumpers may be used to select one of the two I2C ports as an alternative.
+If you are using this port for other applications, jumpers may be used to select either i2c port 0 or the serial port as an alternative.
 The default I2C address is 0x40, and the PiCapture can operate with other I2C slave devices attached to the port.
 The serial port is required to perform software updates.